 , you call

-debloat.py index.html
+$ debloat.py index.html

 Therefore, use the >

-and write it to debloated_index.html
+and write it to debloat_index.html

 , you call

-debloat.py index.html > debloated_index.html
+$ debloat.py index.html > debloat_index.html

-, you would call
+, call

-debloat.py -V true --classes=false index.html > debloated_index.html
+debloat.py -V true --classes=false index.html

-%Long name: split
+Long name: split

-%Short name: S
+Short name: S

-%Splits the document by its section elements, that is, <header>, <nav>, <main>, <footer>
+Splits the document by its section elements, that is, <header>, <nav>, <main>, <footer>

 Long name: vector